7h4nd5RG0d/RITSEC-2023-/README.md

 When you open and look at the GIF you see that the flag appears for a splitsecond in the gif.

-But it is too fast to make any senso of the flag.
+But it is too fast to make any sense of the flag.

 So to view it in a slowed frame I used a gif-->mp4 converter.